Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking.md

 * [Microsoft Clarity]
 * [Segment]

-But before diving into each of them, let's set a first principle :
-As you will probably need (right away, or later) several, **you don't want to hard-code each of their specific SDK in your website / app**.
-This would lead to frequent updates, bug fixes -> higher maintenance cost and technical complexity.
+We **do not recommend** to insert the tracking code of any of those softwares directly in your website / webapp.
+Instead, you should use [Google Tag Manager].

+### Google Tag Manager

-Instead, we strongly recommend to use [Google Tag Manager] on your website and app to manage all your tracking snippets dynamically.
+Why we recommend to use [Google Tag Manager] :
-[Google Tag Manager] is free, lightweight, and very stable (no code changes).
-Your dev team will be happy with it.
-Plus you will be able to activate / deactivate / add / configure tracking softwares dynamically with a web-based console, **without any code change**.
+* Flexibility and speed : GTM offers a web console where you can dynamically add / remove tracking codes without touching the code ; the deployment takes 1s, and there is no impact on your code
+* Consent mode : GTM offers a simple way to handle the consent mode for your visitors / users
+* SEO : the pages load faster cause GTM injects the scripts asynchronously
+* Maintenability : when a tracking software publishes a new version of their SDK, GTM notifies you, and you just need to update the template in the webconsole
+* Historization : all changes made are logged in GTM, so you can see who changed what and when, and if necessary rollback the configuration
+* No hassle : GTM is free, their SDK is extremely stable, and it doesn't retain data (no GDPR related issue)

 ## What to do with the data ?